rescrv/blue/caternary/docs/typing.md

 ## 12. Milestones and acceptance tests

 Each milestone is independently verifiable.
 Green = complete.
-Caternary snippets use `dup drop swap + dip call if`; **if real builtin names differ in `blue`, reconcile and adjust, recording the mapping.** Initial stack for a top-level program is **empty** unless stated.
+Caternary snippets use runtime builtin names such as `DUP DROP SWAP + DIP CALL IF`.
+Initial stack for a top-level program is **empty** unless stated.

 ### Tier 0